jagadishanand2007-commits/EXP-03-Implement-Breadth-First-Search-Traversal-of-a-Graph/README.md

+# NAME: V.ATCHAYA
+# REG.NO : 212224060031

 # EXP-03-Implement-Breadth-First-Search-Traversal-of-a-Graph
-Breadth First Search Traversal of a Graph
+# Breadth First Search Traversal of a Graph
-<h3>Name: Jagadish Janardhanan A</h3>
-<h3>Register Number: 212224060102 </h3

-AIM:
+# AIM:
-<p>To Implement Breadth First Search Traversal of a Graph using Python 3.</p>
+To Implement Breadth First Search Traversal of a Graph using Python 3.

-Theory:
+# Theory:
-<p>Breadth-First Traversal (or Search) for a graph is like the Breadth-First Traversal of a tree.
+Breadth-First Traversal (or Search) for a graph is like the Breadth-First Traversal of a tree.
 The only catch here is that, unlike trees, graphs may contain cycles so that we may come to the same node again.
 To avoid processing a node more than once, we divide the vertices into two categories:
 1. Visited and
 2. Not visited.
 A Boolean visited array is used to mark the visited vertices.
 For simplicity, it is assumed that all vertices are reachable from the starting vertex.
 BFS uses a queue data structure for traversal.
-How does BFS work?
+# How does BFS work?
 Starting from the root, all the nodes at a particular level are visited first, and then the next level nodes are traversed until all the nodes are visited.
 To do this, a queue is used.
 All the adjacent unvisited nodes of the current level are pushed into the queue, and the current-level nodes are marked visited and popped from the queue.

-Illustration:
+# Illustration:
-<p>Let us understand the working of the algorithm with the help of the following example.
+Let us understand the working of the algorithm with the help of the following example.
-Step1: Initially queue and visited arrays are empty.<p>
+Step1: Initially queue and visited arrays are empty.
 <img width="681" height="286" alt="image" src="https://github.com/user-attachments/assets/5872b545-43d7-4b7a-8d53-fc3b06287d2d" />

 Queue and visited arrays are empty initially.